Vietnam

 • Political slogans can be found even at a village road (left photo below) and cruise center (right photo below) to remind citizens and tourists that it is a socialist country.

-• Mr. Tan Kah Kee is so influential in Xiamen that even posters advocating "Kah Kee's patriotic sprit" could be seen (photos below).
-To such an extent that I had not seen a single image of Mao Zedong or Deng Xiaoping during my travel in Xiamen.
+• Mr. Tan Kah Kee is so influential in Xiamen that even posters advocating "Kah Kee's patriotic spirit" could be seen commonly (photos below).
+To such an extent that I had not seen a single image of Mao Zedong or Deng Xiaoping during my stay in Xiamen.

 Some useful links: